sunniesnow/sunniesnow/help.md

 - **Setting id**: `delay`.
 - **Possible values**: Any number.

-This setting specifies the desired audio delay for the music in milliseconds.
+This setting specifies the desired audio delay for the music in milliseconds (the internal value is in seconds).
 The larger the delay, the later the music will be played.
 This setting is used to adjust video-audio sync.